 Recruiting and retention

-Companies are finding that allowing employees the flexibility to work from home — even just giving them one a week in which they don’t have to commute or put on their work clothes — it is a strong retention strategy.
+Companies are finding that allowing employees the flexibility to work from home — even just giving them one a week in which they don’t have to commute or put on their work clothes — is a strong retention strategy.
 For many introverts who have tasted the freedom of working from home, it’s a perk they’re not likely to want to give up.
 Companies will want to regard remote work options as not only retention but also a recruiting strategy.
 In particular, with workplace flexibility, organizations are no longer bound by geography to find the best candidate for different positions.

 If those are the benefits of working remotely, what are some of the pitfalls?